twonoise/usbmidi/README.md

 Using very poweful desktop, compared to this ancient CPU tests, gives almost no gain, during these _bare ALSA_ tests.
 There *is* difference with real life JACK setup tests.
 But these are in progress now.

+For _MIDI 2.0_, i see median RTT is **0.09 ms** with Echo, which is 20 us better than _MIDI 1.0_, this was unexpected.
+This can mean that no compatibility translation occurs in kernel or driver in this case, so we have not worse, but better RTT, with larger wire payload.

 ### 3. JACK tests

 TODO.